Revival8697/RPG-Maker-MV-MZ-Linux-Guide/README.md

     This is game dependent, not all games have the same folders and files.

 3. Edit `game_dir/package.json`.
     - Edit the `name` parameter to an unique id.
-Tthis can simply the game's name or `title`.
+This can simply the game's name or `title`.

     - For RPG Maker MZ: Edit the `main` parameter so it point to `www/index.html` (**NOT** `index.html`).